Standard Model Theory for the FCC-ee Tera-Z stage: Form factors and

-As an alternative to HVBM, recipes have been proposed which promise to preserve electroweak gauge invariance either completely or to a larger extent than HVBM.
-To exemplify the set of problems we describe here three existing electroweak multi-loop calculations where the $\gamma_5$-problem was relevant: \begin{itemize} \item In the evaluation of the two-loop electroweak contributions to $g-2$ of the muon \cite{Heinemeyer:2004yq}, a simplified treatment was possible where $\gamma_5$ was treated as anticommuting but the trace formula (\ref{traceformula}) was used in its 4-dimensional form by hand.
-It was shown that because of the particular structure of diagrams the inconsistency did not lead to incorrect results; rather, gauge invariance was manifestly preserved, simplifying the computation. \item In the evaluation of two-loop electroweak contributions to muon decay \cite{Freitas:2002ja}, the fermionic one-loop subdiagrams were first evaluated in the HVBM scheme and gauge invariance-restoring counterterms were added.
-Then the result was inserted into the second loop, which could be evaluated in 4 dimensions. \item In Refs.\ \cite{Bednyakov:2015ooa,Zoller:2015tha} the four-loop $\beta$-function for $\alpha_s$ in the full Standard Model has been computed using various prescriptions involving anticommuting $\gamma_5$ and the reading-point prescription of Ref.\ \cite{Korner:1991sx} were used, with conflicting results. \end{itemize} These examples show that no established practical procedure exists which could be applied to e.g.\ 3-loop calculations in the electroweak Standard Model, but progress can be made in several directions.
+As an alternative to HVBM, recipes have been proposed that promise to preserve electroweak gauge-invariance, either completely or to a larger extent than HVBM.
+To exemplify the set of problems, we describe here three existing electroweak multiloop calculations in which the $\gamma_5$-problem was relevant. \begin{itemize} \item In the evaluation of the two-loop electroweak contributions to $g-2$ of the muon \cite{Heinemeyer:2004yq}, a simplified treatment was possible where $\gamma_5$ was treated as anticommuting but the trace formula (\Eref{traceformula}) was used in its four-dimensional form by hand.
+It was shown that, because of the particular structure of diagrams, the inconsistency did not lead to incorrect results; rather, gauge-invariance was manifestly preserved, simplifying the computation. \item In the evaluation of two-loop electroweak contributions to muon decay \cite{Freitas:2002ja}, the fermionic one-loop subdiagrams were first evaluated in the HVBM scheme and gauge-invariance-restoring counterterms were added.
+Then the result was inserted into the second loop, which could be evaluated in four dimensions. \item In Refs.\ \cite{Bednyakov:2015ooa,Zoller:2015tha}, the four-loop $\beta$-function for $\alpha_s$ in the full Standard Model has been computed using various prescriptions involving anticommuting $\gamma_5$ and the reading-point prescription of Ref.\ \cite{Korner:1991sx} was used, with conflicting results. \end{itemize} These examples show that no established practical procedure exists that could be applied to, \eg three-loop calculations in the electroweak Standard Model, but progress can be made in several directions.

-One avenue for improvement is to further study the recipes used in Refs.\ \cite{Heinemeyer:2004yq,Bednyakov:2015ooa,Zoller:2015tha} and to clarify when simplified prescriptions are possible.
-Refs.\ \cite{Jegerlehner:2000dz,Korner:1991sx} have provided arguments that such simpler prescriptions, based e.g.\ on reading points for $\gamma_5$ and traces, should exist.
+One avenue for improvement is to study further the recipes used in Refs.\ \cite{Heinemeyer:2004yq,Bednyakov:2015ooa,Zoller:2015tha} and to clarify when simplified prescriptions are possible.
+References\ \cite{Jegerlehner:2000dz,Korner:1991sx} have provided arguments that such simpler prescriptions, based, \eg on reading points for $\gamma_5$ and traces, should exist.